abjerner/Skybrud.Social.Twitter/authentication/authentication-page.md

 # Setting up an authentication page

-The {{class:Skybrud.Social.Twitter.OAuth.TwitterClient}} class handles the necessary logic for authenticating with the Twitter API.
+The <code type="Skybrud.Social.Twitter.OAuth.TwitterOAuthClient, Skybrud.Social.Twitter">TwitterOAuthClient</code> class handles the necessary logic for authenticating with the Twitter API.

 In order to get started, you need to create a [Twitter app](https://apps.twitter.com/) (or use an existing app if you already have one).
 Your Twitter app will have a consumer key and consumer secret, which together identifies your app.

-With the Twitter app in place, you can initialize a new instance of the {{class:Skybrud.Social.Twitter.OAuth.TwitterClient}} class like this:
+With the Twitter app in place, you can initialize a new instance of the <code type="Skybrud.Social.Twitter.OAuth.TwitterOAuthClient, Skybrud.Social.Twitter">TwitterOAuthClient</code> class like this:

 ```csharp
 // Initialize the OAuth client